nirvdrum/native-image-playground/README.md

 # Native Image Playground

+## Overview

+The Native Image Playground project is a series of examples for illustrating how to invoke Java code, including Truffle-based languages, in a variety of embedding scenarios.
+There are two primary approaches taken: 1) load the JVM in a process via libjvm and execute code using the Java Native Interface (JNI) [Invocation API](https://docs.oracle.com/en/java/javase/17/docs/specs/jni/invocation.html);
+and 2) use the GraalVM Native Image tool to create native shared libraries of ahead-of-time compiled Java code (including Truffle-based languages), which can then be called from an application using either JNI or exported function symbols.

+To keep things consistent, the same workload is used in all examples: a geospatial algorithm known as the [Haversine distance](https://en.wikipedia.org/wiki/Haversine_formula).
+This particular algorithm was chosen because the examples here are a spiritual successor to the [Top 10 Things To Do With GraalVM](https://medium.com/graalvm/graalvm-ten-things-12d9111f307d) article written by [Chris Seaton](https://chrisseaton.com/).
+As a minor note, the Haversine distance formula used here comes from the Apache SIS geospatial library.
+In the time since Chris wrote his post, it was discovered that the implementation in Apache SIS was incorrect.
+The library has deprecated the function in favor of a more complex solution.
+Despite that, this project continues to use the older, incorrect implementation.
+It makes for a good comparison to Chris's article and the original Haversine distance formula was a compact, mathematical equation that can be represented compactly with machine code.

 ## Prerequisites

 In order to build this project you will need to have clang and clang++ installed, along with a [GraalVM distribution](https://graalvm.org/)